biggis-project/biggis-docs/docs/methods/exasol-virtual-schema.md

 }
 ```

-Notes
+!!! notes
-* Request: A property set to null means that this property was asked to be deleted.
-Properties set to null might also not have existed before.
+    - **Request:** A property set to null means that this property was asked to be deleted.
+Properties set to null might
+      also not have existed before.
-* Response: ```schemaMetadata``` is optional.
+    - **Response:** `schemaMetadata` is optional.
 It only exists if the adapter wants to send back new metadata.
       The existing metadata are overwritten completely.

 ### Drop Virtual Schema

 Inform the Adapter that a Virtual Schema is about to be dropped.
-The Adapter can update external dependencies if he has such.
+The Adapter can update external dependencies if he has
+such.
 The Adapter is not expected to throw an exception, and if he does, it will be ignored.

 **Request:**